-The legal issues you may read about refer to a past civil settlement with a local city attorney regarding marketing language.
-It was not a fraud case, and no customer funds were lost.
-Goldco has since overhauled its compliance and remains a top-tier industry leader.
+The legal issues refer to a past civil settlement (2017) regarding marketing language.
+No customer funds were lost.
+Goldco has since overhauled compliance and remains a top-tier, A+ rated company.

 The Santa Monica City Attorney Case